KNS00/TyDi/README.md

-This project was created as part of the NLP course at DIKU 2023/2024.
-Several NLP tasks are performed on the Answerable TyDi QA dataset [1].
+In this project, several NLP tasks are performed on the Answerable TyDi QA dataset [1].

 To reproduce the results, clone the project and run: